-As preparation is underway for the re-opening of school premises after an almost 2-month Circuit Breaker (CB) period, are you worried that your child might face separation anxiety?
+As preparation is underway for your child to return to preschool, are you worried that your child might face separation anxiety?
 Kinderland has a couple of quick tips that you can explore together with your child, to help ease them into a smooth transition on returning to school.

 1. Walk down memory lane